pepperTux/peppertux-game/README.md

 ## Why does this exist?
 I don't really know, but at least you'll be able to (sort of) play SuperTux 0.0.6 on Windows or Mac? without using a virtual machine.
 I mean, it's not really the same since there's not gonna be a level editor and it'll obviously be slightly different than the real SuperTux 0.0.6.
 Don't worry, this will be available on Linux too.

-## Extra Things that are planned to be included that isn't included yet
-* Mr Bomb
-* Stalactite
-* Mr Bomb